 - 8GB SD Card

 - SD Card Reader/USB Drive

 - Handles (for side of printer)

 - Filament Guide Tube

 X-One 2 Improvement Opportunity

 The first and toughest issue I faced was loading the filament.
 QIDI decided to use whats called a direct drive hotend which has made it easy to jam the filament in the PTFE Lining and a real annoyance to get to.
 This is the biggest flaw that the X-one2 has in my opinion.
 However, this flaw should not be a deal breaker.
 As I continue learning about the printer and all the moving parts, my hope is that the hotend can be switched out to a Bowden style extruder.

 Overall, the QIDI Tech X-one2 is a great entry level 3D printer that’s both affordable and reliable.
-The durable body structure and stable printing process outweighs the simple and bulky design.
-The X-one2 has certainly been a good choice for my first 3D printer and I recommend this printer for anyone looking to invest in their first 3D printer.
+The durable body structure and stable printing process outweigh the simple and bulky design.
+The X-one2 has certainly been a good choice for my first 3D printer and I recommend this printer to anyone looking to invest in their first 3D printer.